TabbyML/tabby/docs/python.md

 translator = ctranslate2.Translator(
     model_path: str                 # Path to the CTranslate2 model directory.
     device: str = "cpu",            # The device to use: "cpu", "cuda", or "auto".

-    device_index: int = 0,          # The index of the device to place this translator on.
+    # The device ID, or list of device IDs, where to place this translator on.
+    device_index: Union[int, List[int]] = 0,

-    compute_type: str = "default"   # The computation type: "default", "int8", "int16", "float16", or "float",
+    # The computation type: "default", "int8", "int16", "float16", or "float",
     # or a dict mapping a device to a computation type.
+    compute_type: Union[str, Dict[str, str]] = "default",

     inter_threads: int = 1,         # Maximum number of parallel translations (CPU only).
     intra_threads: int = 4,         # Threads to use per translation (CPU only).
 )

 # Properties:
-translator.device              # Device this translator is running on. translator.device_index        # Device index this translator is running on. translator.num_translators     # Number of translators backing this instance. translator.num_queued_batches  # Number of batches waiting to be translated.
+translator.device              # Device this translator is running on. translator.device_index        # List of device IDs where this translator is running on. translator.num_translators     # Number of translators backing this instance. translator.num_queued_batches  # Number of batches waiting to be translated.